ottenwbe/bosh-install/README.md

 }

 variable "default_az" {
-  description = "Default Availability Zone which is used during the eployment" default     = "eu-central-1a"
+  description = "Default availability zone which is used during the deployment" default     = "eu-central-1a"
 }